 Overview

 Log files are useful post-ceremony for viewing reports of who crossed the stage, and for delivery to photographers for cross referencing images to graduate data.
+The Director has the ability to export the Scan Log and the Display Log.
 Save your data from the Director software to plan for future ceremonies.

 Instructions